 My dad took me to my first martial arts class at Belmont Community Centre when I was 12.
 It was Shotokan Karate with Sensai Barry Thorpe and I fell in love with martial arts which continues to this day.
-This passion was also fuelled by my cousin Alsdair Milligan, who encouraged my love of all things samurai and gave me a wonderful shield the he painted with a samurai helmet on it.
+This passion was also fuelled by my cousin Alisdair Milligan, who encouraged my love of all things Samurai and gave me a wonderful shield that he painted with a Samurai helmet on it.

 I have always been an enthusiastic learner and loved personal development, so after a few years in CID, when I was promoted into the Training Department, things really started to change for me.
 Firstly, I met my husband, Tony, and my father-in-law too (both firearms officers and trainers)!
 Whilst there, I was trained at the Police College to conduct Training Needs Analysis and Evaluation.
 I also had an amazing, forward thinking Superintendent who sent me to be trained to use personality profiling tools and I also gained my coaching qualifications.
 I also was lucky enough to be sent to see the famous Tony Robbins.
 This led me to study Neurolinguistic Programming (NLP) and Clean Language.

 Eventually, I decided to leave the police service to venture out on my own and also to contribute to the home schooling of our daughter.
 As a consultant, I have been lucky enough to work with many amazing organisations and individuals, including: Shell, Deloittes, Sunderland University, The Environment Agency, Simply Health, Sheffield University, Durham Constabulary, NHS and CIPFA.